jteerlink/cnn-lesson/README.md

-# cnn-lesson
-Following a tutorial for learning image analysis and classification
+# Model Build for SymptomSentinelAI